Hamelin de Warenne, Earl of Surrey

 Hamelin de Warenne, Earl of Surrey (c.
 1130 – 7 May 1202) (alias Hamelin of Anjou and, anachronistically, Hamelin Plantagenet), was an Anglo-Angevin nobleman, being an elder half-brother of the first Plantagenet English monarch King Henry II.

 Origins

-He was an illegitimate son of Geoffrey of Anjou, Count of Anjou, the son-in-law of King Henry I of England.
+Hamelin was an illegitimate son of count Geoffrey of Anjou.
 He was thus a half-brother of King Henry II of England, and an uncle to both King Richard I and King John.

 Marriage and children

-King Henry II arranged for him to marry Isabel de Warenne, 4th Countess of Surrey, the widow of William of Blois, one of the wealthiest heiresses in England, which marriage occurred in April 1164, following which he was recognised as Comte de Warenne (that being the customary designation for what more technically should be Earl of Surrey) and adopted the surname de Warenne, as did his descendants.
+King Henry II arranged for him to marry Isabel de Warenne, 4th Countess of Surrey, the widow of William of Blois, one of the wealthiest heiresses in England.
+The marriage occurred in April 1164, following which he was recognised as Comte de Warenne (that being the customary designation for what more technically should be Earl of Surrey) and adopted the surname de Warenne, as did his descendants.
 By his wife he had one son and three daughters, as follows: